wp-plugins/kb-advanced-rss-widget/README.txt

 == Installation ==

-Because this plugin is a widget, you must have the Sidebar Widgets plugin installed and running for this plugin to work.
+Because this plugin is a widget, you must have the Sidebar Widgets plugin installed and running for this plugin to work (unless you're using WP v 2.2+).

 1. Upload `kb_advanced_rss.php` to the `/wp-content/plugins/widgets/` directory.
 1. Activate the widget through the 'Plugins' menu in WordPress.